itironal/itironal.github.io/index.md

 ## News

-- **[Jun 2023]** Our paper titled "Automated measurement of infant and mother Duchenne facial expressions in the Face-to-Face/Still-Face" has been accepted for publication in Infancy.
+- **[Jul 2023]** Our paper titled "[Automated measurement of infant and mother Duchenne facial expressions in the Face-to-Face/Still-Face](https://local.psy.miami.edu/faculty/dmessinger/c_c/rsrcs/rdgs/emot/Infancy-2023-Ahn-AutomatedmeasurementofinfantandmotherDuchennefacialexpressionsintheFace%E2%80%90to%E2%80%90Face.pdf)" has been published at Infancy.
 - **[Jun 2023]** Our preprint is online: [Can an Unobtrusive, Multimodal Mixed-Effects Regressor Based on Open-Ended Interviews Predict OCD Severity?](https://www.techrxiv.org/articles/preprint/Can_an_Unobtrusive_Multimodal_Mixed-Effects_Regressor_Based_on_Open-Ended_Interviews_Predict_OCD_Severity_/23256119)
 - **[Jun 2023]** Our paper titled "Automated Emotional Valence Estimation in Infants with Stochastic and Strided Temporal Sampling" has been accepted at ACII 2023.
 - **[May 2023]** Our paper titled "[Predicting vasovagal reactions to needles with anticipatory facial temperature profiles](https://www.nature.com/articles/s41598-023-36207-z)" has been published at Nature Scientific Reports.